-Based on current operating plans, the Company estimates that its existing cash resources at June 30, 2024 will provide sufficient working capital to fund the current clinical trial program with respect to the development of the Company's lead anti-cancer clinical compound, LB-100, through approximately December 31, 2024.
-As existing cash resources will not be sufficient to complete the clinical development of, and obtain regulatory approval for, the Company's product candidate, the Company will need to raise additional capital in one or more tranches to fund its operations in the near-term in order to be able to effectively manage its current business plan during the remainder of 2024, the full year 2025, and thereafter.
-In addition, the Company's operating plans and capital requirements may change as a result of many factors that are currently unknown and/or outside of the control of the Company.
+Based on current operating plans, the Company estimates that its existing cash resources at September 30, 2024 will provide sufficient working capital to fund the current clinical trial program with respect to the development of the Company's lead anti-cancer clinical compound, LB-100, through the first quarter of 2025.
+As existing cash resources will not be sufficient to complete the clinical development of, and obtain regulatory approval for, the Company's product candidate, the Company will need to raise additional capital in one or more tranches to fund its operations during the next few months in order to be able to effectively manage its current business plan during 2025 and thereafter, as well as to maintain its listing on Nasdaq.
+Furthermore, the Company's operating plans and capital requirements may change as a result of many factors that are currently unknown and/or outside of the control of the Company.
 The Company is considering various strategies and alternatives to obtain the required additional capital.